hoaiphamthi/AMPG/README.md

 *   For Performance profiles: run the `plots.py` file, replacing the path with the corresponding result file path.

 ## Appendix: Benchmark datasets for SFS problems
-The datasets used in the SFS experiments are sourced from standard public repositories:
+The datasets used in the B-SFS experiments are sourced from standard public repositories:

 | Dataset | Source |
 | :--- | :--- |